-Osteoporosis affects more than half of women and about one-third of men over 60 years, as well as a few younger people.
+Osteoporosis affects more than half of women and about one third of men over 60 years, as well as some younger people.

-There are good treatments that can slow the progression of osteoporosis and help to stop you getting broken bones.
+There are treatments that can slow the progression of osteoporosis and to help prevent you getting broken bones.